awsdocs/aws-site-to-site-vpn-user-guide/doc_source/your-cgw.md

 After you create the VPN connection, [download the configuration file](SetUpVPNConnections.md#vpn-download-config) from the Amazon VPC console, which contains information specific to your VPN connection\.
 Use this information to configure your customer gateway device\.
 In some cases, device\-specific configuration files are available for devices that we've tested\.
 Otherwise, you can download the generic configuration file\.

-## Customer gateway devices that we've tested<a name="DevicesTested"></a>
+## Example configuration files<a name="example-configuration-files"></a>

 Your customer gateway device can be a physical or software appliance\.
-We've tested and provided configuration information for the following devices:
+The following are examples of some devices that have device\-specific configuration files in the Amazon VPC console\.
 + Check Point Security Gateway running R77\.10 \(or later\) software
 + Cisco ASA running Cisco ASA 8\.2 \(or later\) software
 + Cisco IOS running Cisco IOS 12\.4 \(or later\) software